Guide

 Pros

-- + Best free code-level MCP loop in the AI search category
+- + Best self-serve code-level MCP loop in the AI search category

 - + Open-source CLI: auditable scoring logic

-- + Free tier includes API, CLI, MCP, and public Technical Audits
+- + Free public Technical Audits; Launch+ includes API, CLI, and MCP access

 - + JSON-first output designed for CI pipelines